greg-raven/grus/_posts/2018-04-20-immigration-policy-sabotaged-earth-day.md

 On this Earth Day, the clear ecological arguments for limiting immigration into the U.S. continue to be sidelined, or worse ignored, by those elected to represent us in Congress.

-For those of us who understand that the health of our communities and the economy is dependent upon the health of the environment, it’s imperative that we continue to communicate this message to our fellow Americans as well as our Congressional representatives and their staff.
+For those of us who understand that the health of our communities and the economy is dependent upon the health of the environment, it's imperative that we continue to communicate this message to our fellow Americans as well as our Congressional representatives and their staff.

 Unfortunately, our political leadership either does not have much education in environmental sustainability, or they are ignoring the plain facts.